-Once you’ve created a list of options, narrow it down to the top three choices – these are the companies you’ll evaluate on a deeper level to really make your decision.
+Once you’ve created a list of options, narrow it down to the top three choices – these are the companies you’ll evaluate on a deeper level to make your decision.
 Any more than three will simply be too much to handle.

 Even if your business is still fairly new, you already have some kind of management software in place – save yourself the hassle of switching by choosing a 3PL provider that is compatible with your existing management software.

-Plan ahead for scalability
+Plan Ahead for Scalability

 Though the satisfaction of your own customers is paramount, you also want to be satisfied with your 3PL experience.
 Look for a company with a proven track record that you can trust to handle your business’s day-to-day order fulfillment operations.
-Financial stability is also an important consideration, and you should look for a provider that has plenty of industry references – and don’t hesitate to check them!
+Financial stability is also an important consideration, and you should look for a provider with plenty of industry references – and don’t hesitate to check them!

-Negotiate the pricing
+Negotiate the Pricing

-Before you sign a contract, sit down and go over the details for exactly what you expect from the company and how they will fulfill those expectations.
+Before you sign a contract, sit down and go over the details of exactly what you expect from the company and how they will fulfill those expectations.
 You’ll need to determine which responsibilities the 3PL will handle and which you will retain in-house.
 It’s also a good idea to establish a schedule for regular meetings between members of your team and representatives from the 3PL.
 This is where you’ll evaluate the 3PL’s performance and discuss any changes that need to be made.

 How ShipHero Makes Fulfillment Easy

-Offer 2-Day and Overnight Delivery
+2-Day and Overnight Delivery

-Integrations With Your Ecommerce Platform
+Integrations With Your eCommerce Platform